camilla-eldridge/Popgen-suite/README.md

 # Popgen suite

-A suite of scripts for basic population genetic analysis from fasta sequences.
+A suite of scripts for basic population genetic analysis from fasta sequences that can be implemented in analysis pipelines.
 <br /> <br /> <br />

 Problem: Most software for population analyses requires the preparation of input files which can be laborious, particularly if you only want to run basic population analyses.
+In addition most popgen software cannot be implimented in automated pipelines.

 Solution: Popgen-suite makes it easy to run basic population statistics, requiring a fasta file and a simple csv file to define population groups.
+Analyses can be carried out using separate scripts, enabling integration into automated pipelines.

 <br /> <br /> <br />